 All The Light We Cannot See by Anthony Doerr

 All The Light We Cannot See won a Pulitzer prize, and it’s still selling in huge numbers across the world, even years after its release.
 So, I might be the only one who thinks this, but I’ve just gotta say it: I think the ending was pretty average.
 It’s a really sprawling epic story of two kids whose lives weave together over the course of WWII, and then… they just kind of find each other?
 Very briefly?
 And one of them dies?
 And then the other one meets the dead one’s sister later?
 And then she lives happily ever after?
 I’m including all of these question marks because I feel like it becomes increasingly mystifying, and it’s delivered in rapid-fire (unlike the story that preceded it, which was fairly evenly paced).
 Maybe it’s not the worst book ending of all time or anything, but it’s definitely one of those that springs to mind when asked.
-Read my full review here.
+Read my full review of All The Light We Cannot See here.

 My Sister’s Keeper by Jodi Picoult